jfangwang/Broadview/README.md

 This app uses SQL databases in node.js

 # Functions of Broadview
+## Watch Tower
+From your Broadview Watch Tower, see over all your financial connections.
+Watch Towers interface gives you all you need to know about your current financial situation.

+### Overview Graph
+The Overview Graph is a stich of your Hindsight and Foresight to provide an intial overview of what the app has to offer in information.

+### Financial Health Field
+The Financial Health Field has all your connections in one array and assigns them either a plus or a minus symbol to denote the net influence on your current aggregate.
+The size of the symbols change in respect to the magnitude of the influence.

 ## Hindsight
 The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates ___a graphed timeline detailing the past influence of your cash-like finances___<sup>II, III</sup>.